codership/documentation/galeracluster/source/monitoringthecluster.rst

 	SHOW VARIABLES LIKE 'wsrep_%';

-To monitor for changes in cluster membership and node status, you can use the :ref:`notification-cmd`, which communicates such events to the monitoring agent.
+To monitor for changes in cluster membership and node status, you can use the :ref:`Notification Command <notification-cmd>`, which communicates such events to the monitoring agent.